 Finally, the one-year limitation period is subject to equitable tolling "in rare and exceptional circumstances."
 Gibson v.
 Klinger, 232 F.3d 799, 808 (10th Cir.
 2000) (citation omitted).
 This remedy is available only "when an inmate diligently pursues his claims and demonstrates that he failure to timely file was caused by extraordinary circumstances beyond his control."
 Marsh v.
 Soares, 223 F.3d 127, 1220 (10th Cir.
 2000).
-Circumstances that warrant equitable tolling include, "for example, when a prisoner is innocent, when an adversary's conduct-or uncontrollable circumstances-prevents a prisoner from filing, or when a prisoner actively pursues judicial remedies but files a deficient pleading during the statutory period."
+Circumstances that warrant equitable tolling include, "for example, when a prisoner is actually innocent, when an adversary's conduct-or other uncontrollable circumstances-prevents a prisoner from timely filing, or when a prisoner actively pursues judicial remedies but files a deficient pleading during the statutory period."
 Gibson, 23 F.3d at 808 (internal citations omitted).
-Likewise, misconduct or "egregious behavior" by an attorney may warrant equitable tolling.

-Holland v.
-Florida, 560 U.S. 631, 651 (2010).
-However, "[s]imple excusable neglect is not sufficient."
-Gibson, 232 F.3d at 808 (citation omitted),
+Likewise, misconduct or "egregious behavior" by an attorney may warrant equitable tolling, see Holland v.
+Florida, 560 U.S. 631, 651 (2010), but "[s]imple excusable neglect is not sufficient," see Gibson, 232 F.3d at 808 (citation omitted).

-Actual innocence can also create an exception to the one-year time limitation.
-To qualify for the actual innocence exception, the prisoner "must establish that, in light of new evidence, 'it is more likely than not that no reasonable juror would have found petitioner guilty beyond a reasonable doubt.'"
+There is also an exception to the one-year time limitation because of actual innocence.
+To obtain this exception, the prisoner "must establish that, in light of new evidence, 'it is more likely than not that no reasonable juror would have found petitioner guilty beyond a reasonable doubt.'"
 House v.
 Bell 547 U.S. 518, 536-37 (2006) (quoting Schlup v.
 Delo, 513 U.S. 298, 327 (1995)).
 The prisoner must come forward with "new reliable evidence-whether it be exculpatory scientific evidence, trustworthy eyewitness accounts, or critical physical evidence-that was not presented at trial."
 Schlup, 513 U.S. at 324.

-Petitioner's direct review concluded when the KSC denied review of his direct appeal on October 30, 2018.
+Petitioner's direct review concluded when the KSC denied review of his direct appeal on April 18, 2014.
+Gibson I, 299 Kan. at 207.
 Petitioner had 90 days to seek review before the United States Supreme Court.
-Thus, Petitioner's one-year federal habeas limitation period began to run around January 28, 2019.
-Petitioner did not pursue further remedies in the state courts, so the limitation period ended approximately January 28, 2020.
-Yet Petitioner did not file his federal habeas petition until July 29, 2021.
+Thus, Petitioner's one-year federal habeas limitation period began to run around July 17, 2014.
+Petitioner filed his first state habeas motion on April 15, 2015, tolling the one-year federal habeas limitation period.
+Approximately 271 days of the one-year limitation period had expired at that point, leaving approximately 94 days remaining.